 We agree.
-In our opinion, Ocwen has taken fraud to a new level.
+In our opinion, Ocwen has taken fraud and abuse to a new level.

 We hoped that Ocwen had finally met its demise in 2015.
 That year investors sold off their stock in the company causing the company’s value to plummet.
 Over one hundred trusts holding $82 billion of mortgages gave Ocwen the boot.
 Their reasons?

 - Using trust funds to pay off Ocwen’s obligations owed under a regulatory settlement.
 Instead of paying what they owe, the trusts say that Ocwen pushed the payments onto them;

 - Gross conflicts of interests.
 Ocwen used corporate affiliates such as Altisource and Home Loan Servicing Corporation to further enrich itself and hurt borrowers and the trusts;

 - Failing to comply with foreclosure and consumer protection laws;